Doug Aitken - New Ocean : Thaw

 +81 3 3515 0855

 The Espace Louis Vuitton Tokyo is pleased to announce the presentation of New Ocean: thaw, an immersive installation by American artist Doug Aitken.
-This presentation, part of the Fondation Louis Vuitton’s “Hors-les-murs” programme showcasing previously unseen holdings of the Collection at the Espaces Louis Vuitton in Tokyo, Munich, Venice, Beijing and Seoul, carries out the Fondation’s intent to realize international projects and make them accessible to a broader public.
+This presentation, part of the Fondation Louis Vuitton’s “Hors-les-murs” programme showcasing previously unseen holdings of the Collection at the Espaces Louis Vuitton Tokyo, München, Venezia, Beijing and Seoul, carries out the Fondation’s intent to realize international projects and make them accessible to a broader public.

 Doug Aitken initially studied magazine illustration; the video production that he developed beginning in the mid-1990s is largely inspired by pop imagery.
 Human figures, central of many of his short films and installations, contribute to the composition of a flow and of a broad setting.
 Landscape, another of the artist’s favourite subjects, tends towards a new kind of naturalism.
 Supported by his mastery of technology, entertainment and communication codes, Aitken’s work seeks to describe an ‘invisible landscape’: one profoundly affected by transits, magnetic variations, information and frequencies.